Acid Reflux / GORD

 If further investigation is required a gastroscopy is usually the next step.
 This is where a thin, flexible telescope is passed down the oesophagus into the stomach.
 A normal test helps to rule out more serious causes of reflux symptoms, particularly stomach cancer.

 Obviously, it makes sense to make some lifestyle changes, and avoid the triggers listed above- for example avoiding smoking, alcohol and weight gain.
-Antacid medications are often helpful- there are many types available over the counter at the pharmacy, and there are others on prescription from your doctor (or from the online doctors at Qoctor).
+There are over the counter medications which help to neutralise acid, as well as other medications which may be prescribed by doctors.

 Oesophageal stricture– Acid Reflux / GORD can cause scarring and narrowing of the food pipe called an oesophageal stricture if left untreated.
 This can lead to difficulty swallowing, and problems eating and drinking.

 Barrett’s oesophagus – this is a complication of long standing, untreated Acid Reflux / GORD.
 The excess acid causes a permanent change in the cells that line the oesophagus.
 It increases the risk of developing cancer of the oesophagus, and thus needs to be managed and monitored.